abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Vertical composition
 ---

-For *vertical* composition of natural transformations, we will need three (or more) functors with the same type signature, say $F, G, H: C \to D$ i.e. three functors that have the same source and target category.
-Then, we need two natural transformations between those functors with the appropriate type signatures e.g. $\alpha: F \to G$ and $\beta: G \to H$.
+Recall that categorical composition involves three objects and two successive arrows between them.
+For vertical composition of natural transformations, we will need three (or more) *functors* with the same type signature, say $F, G, H: C \to D$ i.e. (same source and target category) and two successive *natural transformations* between those functors i.e. $\alpha: F \to G$ and $\beta: G \to H$.

 ![Vertical composition of natural transformations](../11_natural_transformations/vertical_composition.svg)

-We can combine each morphism of the natural transformation $\alpha$ (e.g. $a: F \to G$) and the corresponding morphism of the natural transformation $\beta$ (say $b:G \to H$) to get a new morphism $b \circ a : F \to H$.
+We can combine each morphism of the natural transformation $\alpha$ (e.g. $a: F \to G$) and the corresponding morphism of the natural transformation $\beta$ (say $b:G \to H$) to get a new morphism, which we call $b \circ a : F \to H$ (the composition operator is the  usual white circle, as opposed to the black one, which denotes horizontal composition).
 And the set of all such morphisms are precisely the components of a new natural transformation: $\beta \circ \alpha : F \to H$.

 Categories of functors
 ---